mockdeep/elements/README.md

 * Push to your remote branch
   * `git push origin my_cool_new_feature`
 * Make a pull request
-  * On github, go to your todo fork
+  * On github, go to your elements fork
   * Click on `Pull request`
   * In the right box type your branch name and click next
   * Review and click submit